 Will Matter work with older smart home devices?

-The transition details aren't super clear right now, but, ultimately, whether or not your existing smart home devices gain Matter support will depend on the manufacturers and the specs of the individual products.
+It's currently not clear what the transition process will be like and what older devices will work with Matter.
+Whether or not your existing smart home devices will see Matter support depends on the manufacturers and the specs of the individual products.

 How does Matter work with Thread?

-Thread is another hot buzzword in the smart home space right now.
-Thread is a mesh networking protocol that is built into newer smart home accessories like the HomePod mini and allows for more streamlined inter-device communication for speedier response times and a more reliable experience.
+Right now, Thread is another major force in the smart home space.
+It's a mesh networking protocol that is built into newer smart home accessories like the HomePod mini and Apple's new HomePod 2.
+It allows for more streamlined inter-device communication so you get faster response times and a much more reliable experience while using such products.

-Thread will be one of many networking technologies that Matter will be built on top of, in addition to the likes of Wi-Fi, Bluetooth LE, and Ethernet.
-It's not essential for Matter certification, though we're likely to see more devices adopt Thread over time regardless.
+Thread is going to be one of many networking technologies that Matter is built on.
+It goes alongside Wi-Fi, Zigbee, Bluetooth LE, and Ethernet.
+While it's not essential for Matter certification, we're expecting to see many more devices adopt Thread in the future.

 Why does all this matter?